igormago/football/README.md

 **-- CODE --**

-We are doing a refactoring in our code.
-The version used for CIKM is in the folder */old*.
-The new version of the software is being deployed on root.
+We are refactoring the code.
+The last version, used for the experiments of CIKM, is in the folder */old*.
+The new version of the software is being deployed on the root.

 **-- TUTORIAL --**